Cobra-Code/The-Beginning/README.md

 By downloading a server package you are agreeing to mojangs EULA (https://account.mojang.com/documents/minecraft_eula)

+:ballot_box_with_check: We provide a server package for the version.
+:warning: We don't provide a server package for the version, however may work with past packages.
+:x: We dont provide a server package for the version, and won't work with past packages.

 | Version | Supported               |
 | ------- | ----------------------- |
 | S4.0    | :ballot_box_with_check: |